armel/ICSMeter/README.md

 | Shutdown             | Shutdown your M5Stack (even if in charge) |
 | Exit                 | Menu Exit                                 |

-> Measured Values, Transverter Mode, Themes, Led Mode, Brightness, Beep and Screensaver are preserved at the next restart.
+> Config, Measured Values, Transverter Mode, Themes, Led Mode, Brightness, Beep and Screensaver are preserved at the next restart.

 # About the needle animation